cjavad/cjavad/README.md

 ## ⚡ Fun fact: ...

-> My height is the 40th prime number in cm's, give or take.
+> My height is the 40th prime number in cm, give or take.

 ## 💻 Technologies i use